garfielder/notes/TechDoc.md

   * predict not taken
     * penalty is , when we are wrong, we have to restart fetching branch targe and turned fetched instruction as NOP
     * compiler can code the frequent case in the untaken case

+## ILP -- Instruction-Level-Parallelism
+* Basic block ILP is quite small, there are likely to be branches in a programs.
+So, loop-level parallalism can be exploited
+* Expand the loop and schedule the instruction according to dependencies between instructions
+###　Dependency and Hazard
+* Dependency
+  * RAW : true dependency
+  * WAW: output dependency
+  * WAR: anti-dependency
+* Dependency is a potential hazard, it sets up an upper bound of how parallism can possibly be exploited